Scotland - Church History

-- A bibliographic guide is Malcolm B. MacGregor's Sources and Literature of Scottish Church History, published by McCallum in 1934.
-A more recent work which may also be of help is J.H.S.
-Burleigh's A church history of Scotland, published by OUP in 1960.
+- Sources and Literature of Scottish Church History, by Malcolm B. MacGregor, published by McCallum in 1934 is a bibliographic guide.
+A more recent work which may also be of help is A Church History of Scotland, by J.H.S.
+Burleigh, published by Oxford University Press in 1960.

-- See History of the Scottish Church by Rev. Edwin Lee.
+- History of the Scottish Church by Rev. Edwin Lee.

-- Alan Newble's Scottish Preachers' Hall of Fame.
+- Scottish Preachers' Hall of Fame by Alan Newble.

 - History of the Congregations of the United Presbyterian Church from 1733 to 1900 by Rev. Robert Small, published in 2 volumes in 1904 at Edinburgh